Make Your Own Immune Boosting Gift Basket

 How to add it?
 Grab a bag of mixed nuts at your favorite grocery store, or personalize the mix with nuts and seeds from the bulk bin.
 Transfer the mix to a decorative bag or jar, tie a ribbon around the top and you’ll have a beautiful display to add some texture to your basket.

 Why add it?
-Not only is dark chocolate a delicious delicacy and perfect for dessert, it also contains antioxidants that can help reduce cold and flu symptoms, including polyphenols and flavonoids.
+Not only is dark chocolate a delicious delicacy and perfect for dessert, it also contains antioxidants, including polyphenols and flavonoids.
 Dark chocolate may also help reduce inflammation in the body.
 A delicious treat and immune system support?
 Yes, please.

 How to add it?
 Look for dark chocolate bars with high percentages of cacao; 70% or more is best.
 The more cacao, the more antioxidants the bar will contain.

 Why add it?
 Turmeric is a bright yellow spice with powerful anti-inflammatory properties.
-Turmeric contains high concentrations of curcumin which not only give its distinctive color, but also may help boost the immune system and even decrease exercise-induced muscle damage.
+Turmeric contains high concentrations of curcumin which not only give its distinctive color, but also may help support a healthy immune system and even decrease exercise-induced muscle damage.

 How to add it?
 Grab your favorite jar of this eye-catching spice or scoop it from a bulk spice bin and transfer it to a pretty container.
-Turmeric is an integral part of many curries, but can be added to myriad dishes.
+Turmeric is an integral part of many curries, but can be added to myriad dishes or even a favorite smoothie.
 Include a printout or handwrite your favorite turmeric-containing recipe for your loved one to try.